ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 Bare metal to virtual server migration is the process of migrating from a physical bare metal server to a virtual server instance.
 The RackWare RMM solution simplifies the overall migration process of moving the operating system, applications, and data from the bare metal environment to an {{site.data.keyword.cloud}} virtual server instance.
 {: shortdesc}

 The migration can occur either over the public or private interface of the compute resource.
-The only requirement is that the three components are reachable from each other.
-This document focuses on the private path as it is more involved, and requires setting up a transit gateway for a communication channel between classic and VPC over the private interface.
+The only requirement is all three components are reachable from one and another.
+In this tutorial, this document focuses over the private path as this is a bit more involved, which requires setting up a transit gateway for a communication channel between classic and VPC over the private interface.

 ## Objectives
 {: #pv-migration-private-network-objectives}